ChrisAllenMing/pruned_lightweight_openpose/README.md

 ## Fine-tuned model <a name="fine-tuned_model"/>

-The model fine-tuned from the pruned model `./pruned_models/0.3.pth.tar` will come soon.
+The model fine-tuned from the pruned model `./pruned_models/0.3.pth.tar` is available in `./fine-tuned_models/`.

 ## Unpruned pre-trained model <a name="pre-trained-model"/>